sagarnasit/laravel-twitter/readme.md

     ├── app
     |   ├── Http
     |   |   ├── Controllers     # Controllers handling request and response
-    |   |   ├── Middleware      # Applied Middleware
+    |   |   └── Middleware      # Applied Middleware
     ├── config                  # configuration file for laravel ├── database
-    |   ├── migrations          # contain all migrations files for the database
+    |   └── migrations          # contain all migrations files for the database
-    ├── public                  # all publicaly available files i.e images,css,js
+    ├── public                  # all publically available files
+    |   ├── css                 # all custome css
+    |   ├── js                  # all custome javascript
+    |   └── images              # all images
     │── resources
-    |   ├── views               # contain all the php blade files which render on browser
+    |   └── views               # contain all the php blade files which render on browser
-    ├── routes                  # contain all routes of application └── ...
+    ├── routes                  # contain all routes of application ├── tests                   # caontain test files.
+    └── ...